Forgetting in Answer Set Programming -- A Survey: Operators of Forgetting

 The set $\Rel_{\tuple{P,V}}^Y$ identifies those $A\subseteq V$ such that $Y\cup A$ is a potential answer set of $P$, which are therefore relevant for $Y$ being an answer set of the result of forgetting.
 For each such $A$, the set $\RA^{Y,A}_{\tuple{P,V}}$ collects the $V$-reduct of the left component of the HT-models of $P$ with right component $Y\cup A$.
 For each $Y$, the set $\SRel^Y$ collects all such sets.

 \paragraph{SP-Forgetting} Gon\c{c}alves et al.~\shortcite{GoncalvesKL-ECAI16,GoncalvesKLW20} introduced SP-Forgetting with the aim to satisfy \pSP\ whenever that is possible.
-The notion is defined for extended logic programs, and, following criterion $\Omega$, tied to the existence of a least element in the set $\SRel^Y$, which, if it exists, coincides with the intersections over $\SRel^Y$.
+The notion was defined for extended logic programs, and, following criterion $\Omega$, tied to the existence of a least element in the set $\SRel^Y$, which, if it exists, coincides with the intersections over $\SRel^Y$.

-A concrete (semantic) operator is defined by Gon\c calves et al.~\shortcite{GoncalvesKLW20} based on countermodels, as well as a syntactic operator \cite{BertholdGKL19}.
-Both operators and the entire class are closed for $\classP_{\ex}$ and $\classP_{\hor}$, and it is shown that no operator exists that is closed for either $\classP_{\dis}$ or $\classP_{\nor}$.
+A concrete (semantic) operator was defined by Gon\c calves et al.~\shortcite{GoncalvesKLW20} based on countermodels, as well as a syntactic operator \cite{BertholdGKL19}.
+Both operators and the entire class are closed for $\classP_{\ex}$ and $\classP_{\hor}$, and it was shown that no operator exists that is closed for either $\classP_{\dis}$ or $\classP_{\nor}$.

 \paragraph{Relativized Forgetting} Gon\c{c}alves et al.~\shortcite{GoncalvesKLW17,GoncalvesKLW20} introduced Relativized Forgetting as a solution to the fact that, in general, the result of forgetting according to SP-Forgetting may have answer sets that do not correspond to answer sets in the original program $P$.
 Relativized Forgetting was originally defined using $V$-HT-models, an extension of HT-models closed related with relativized equivalence~\cite{EiterFW07}.
 An alternative characterization \cite{GoncalvesKLW20}, which helps clarify its relation with SP-Forgetting, is used here.